HomeSustainabilitySocialHuman Capital Management

 Fundamental Policies

-"Promote innovation through the ideas and values of diverse human resources, and further enhance corporate value"
+"We aim to further increase corporate value by promoting innovation through the ideas and values of diverse human resources."

 • Promote the active hiring of women to build an appropriate human resources portfolio